 The Commission's Governance Framework ensures that, by following best practice principles and guidance across the organisation, we continue to secure best value in our operations and procurement of services and contracts.
-For example, the Commission has entered into shared service arrangements for effective and efficient provision of corporate services, including for 2020-21 provision of HR by the Cairngorms National Park Authority.
+For example, the Commission has renewed shared service arrangements with the Cairngorms National Park Authority for the provision of HR for a further two years from 2021-22.